International relations and security in East Asia and the Western Pacific

 About Me

-I am a PhD Candidate and Teaching Lecturer at the Department of Politics and International Relations at the University of Adelaide.
-I have been supervised by Professor Joanne Wallis and Associate Professor Tim Legrand.
-My research thesis, Pactomania 2.0: Analysing the growth of strategic partnerships in East Asia in the post-Cold War era, examines the strategic partnership diplomacy of the US, China, Japan, ASEAN, and Australia from 2006 to 2023.
+My doctoral thesis, Pactomania 2.0: Analysing the growth of strategic partnerships in East Asia in the post-Cold War era, examined the strategic partnership diplomacy of the US, China, Japan, ASEAN, and Australia from 2006 to 2023.

 I have authored and co-edited various journal articles, books, and policy commentary pieces.
 I have recent publications in the Australian Journal of International Affairs, with Palgrave Macmillan, and the Australian Journal of Politics and History.
 I have also contributed analyses to the Lowy Institute and Young Australians in International Affairs.
 I was recently quoted in news commentary on China-Vietnam relations with Japanese media outlet Nikkei Asia.

-I was also appointed as one of the inaugural Japan-Australia Dialogue and Exchange (JADE) fellows by the Japan Foundation and the United States Studies Centre in Sydney from 2024-2025.
+I was appointed as one of the inaugural Japan-Australia Dialogue and Exchange (JADE) fellows by the Japan Foundation and the United States Studies Centre at the University of Sydney from 2024-2025.
 I was also the Indo-Pacific Fellow at Young Australians in International Affairs and recognised by the Australian Institute of International Affairs (AIIA) as an emerging expert on Korea.
+I have recently been selected as a Taiwan-Maritime GENIE participant by the Yokosuka Council on Asia-Pacific Studies (YCAPS).

 Before beginning my PhD, I lived, worked and studied in China for several years, mainly employed in media, translation and teaching.
-I graduated from the University of Adelaide with a Master of International Security and a Bachelor of International Studies with minors in Asian and Chinese studies.
+I graduated from the University of Adelaide with a Master of International Security and a Bachelor of International Studies with a minor in Chinese studies.
 During my undergraduate years, I received scholarships from Westpac Group, the Department of Foreign Affairs and Trade, and Hanban to study at Tsinghua University in Beijing and Sichuan University in Chengdu.

 I speak English, Chinese and Japanese, which I actively use in my research.
 I also have limited working proficiency in Korean and Spanish.